Intermediate25 min readManufacturing

 Schneider Electric HMI Integration Example for Assembly Lines

 Complete working example demonstrating HMI Integration implementation for Assembly Lines using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Assembly Lines Control